Story

 August/September 1985 | Volume 36, Issue 5

 Ulysses S. Grant did write a memoir in 1885, but it is an account only of his soldiering, undertaken to dig himself and his family out of debt after a swindler ruined them.
 His book is a model of uncluttered narrative, so good that cynics accused his publisher, Mark Twain, of having written it.
-(This was only the first such accusation to be leveled against a President, and it is often hard to tell who wrote what percentage of their memoirs, a fact that doesn’t seem to me to matter very much.
+(This was only the first such accusation to be leveled against a president, and it is often hard to tell who wrote what percentage of their memoirs, a fact that doesn’t seem to me to matter very much.
 Presidents choose their own ghosts; the result must sound more or less the way they want to sound or they’d hire others.)
-This time, in any case, the charge was false, and unlike most books by former Presidents, Personal Memoirs of U. S. Grant became a best seller, perhaps in part because the author wisely stopped short of mentioning the sad facts of his tainted incumbency.
+This time, in any case, the charge was false, and unlike most books by former presidents, Personal Memoirs of U. S. Grant became a best seller, perhaps in part because the author wisely stopped short of mentioning the sad facts of his tainted incumbency.

 A number of publishers urged former President Grover Cleveland to write an account of his life.
 He toyed with the idea, believing that “there are certain things in my life and career which if set out and read… might be of benefit” to the young.
-But when he learned that what was really wanted was “a snappy life,” he backed off, publishing instead Presidential Problems, a weighty series of essays in defense of an independent Executive, in which incidents from his two divided terms appear only as illustrations.
+But, when he learned that what was really wanted was “a snappy life,” he backed off, publishing instead Presidential Problems, a weighty series of essays in defense of an independent executive, in which incidents from his two divided terms appear only as illustrations.

-The rest of the earlier Presidents seem
+The rest of the earlier presidents